 For dogs who might not mind wearing one, or already have a thunder jacket that works for them, supplementing it can be even more beneficial.
 Just as CBD oil can be a great alternative, it’s especially effective as a supplement.
-For those times your dog needs extra relief, or is in store for a hectic day, CBD oil and a thunder jacket could be the perfect pair to remedy your dog’s discomfort and stress.
-CBD oil can be also be a great choice for dogs who suffer from long-term, daily stress.
+For those times your dog needs extra relief or is in store for a hectic day, CBD oil and a thunder jacket could be the perfect pair to remedy your dog’s discomfort and stress.
+CBD oil can also be a great choice for dogs who suffer from long-term, daily stress.

 It’s interesting to note that a majority of smaller dogs can be especially susceptible to nervous tendencies.
 Not for a necessarily complicated reason, it’s just the fact they are so small compared to everything around them.
-In turn, when some smaller dogs hear loud noises, or are confronted by unfamiliar (and bigger) people and dogs, the feelings of uneasiness can intensify.
+In turn, when some smaller dogs hear loud noises or are confronted by unfamiliar (and bigger) people and dogs, the feelings of uneasiness can intensify.
 A thunder jacket could help them feel more secure and protected in these situations.

 Thunder jackets (sometimes called thunder shirts) generally range anywhere between $20-$60, depending on brand and size.
-For dogs who benefit, this is a no brainer purchase for pet owners.
+For dogs who benefit, this is a no-brainer purchase for pet owners.
 The affordability is a welcome sign compared to potentially frequent vet visits trying to address your dog’s fearfulness and discomfort.

 Do all dogs benefit?

 Dog remedies are often subjective.
-Not because they don’t work, but because every dog is different, and much of the feedback about thunder jackets for example, comes from pet owners themselves.
+Not because they don’t work, but because every dog is different, and much of the feedback about thunder jackets, for example, comes from pet owners themselves.
 While a thunder jacket has “done wonders” for one dog, another dog may not benefit at all.

 As for the question, is it right for my dog?
-There’s only way to find out!
-If you’re dog has nervous tendencies, or you’re looking for a way to combat their fearfulness in certain situations, a thunder jacket may be a viable option.
+There’s only one way to find out!
+If your dog has nervous tendencies, or you’re looking for a way to combat their fearfulness in certain situations, a thunder jacket may be a viable option.
 And don’t forget, CBD can be a great supplement, especially when it comes to addressing situational discomfort.